 Nothing cripples a site faster than loading your images straight from your camera to your website!
 Yet people do that, perhaps in the mistaken expectation that website software works like Facebook and automatically resizes all images to suit their use.
 Whilst Media settings and some themes do a lot in that direction, you’ve usually got to activate the settings correctly.

 Every image on the entire site should be optimised to improve website performance.
-Background images can be awfully big and inserting 1400 x 1000 pixel images that are not compressed and that then end up “scaled to fit” is a good way to kill your website performance.
+Background images can be awfully big.
+Inserting 1920 x 1600 pixel images that are not compressed and that then end up “scaled to fit” is a good way to kill your website performance.

-JPG images offer the best performance and these should:
+JPG images offer the best performance and these should have:

-- Have dimensions reduced to the maximum size that they will be displayed at
+- Dimensions reduced to the maximum size that they will be displayed at

-- Be compressed by at least 10% – and in most cases over 30% which still offers good image quality
+- Compression by at least 10% – and in most cases over 30% which still offers good image quality

-- Have their dimensions specified in the page/s within which they are displayed
+- Their dimensions specified in the page/s within which they are displayed

 How to Optimise Website Images